 The motion and the growth of bacterial flagella

 The fascinating motion of bacterial flagella, including the change of direction, as found on the page http://www.fbs.osaka-u.ac.jp/labs/namba/npn .
 Click here to download the mpeg file.

 The growth of bacterial flagella, also from the page http://www.fbs.osaka-u.ac.jp/labs/namba/npn .
 Click here to download the mpeg file.

 The diversity of bacterial motion

-The fascinating motion of different types of bacteria, as found on http://bio1151.nicerweb.com/med/Vid/Johnson4e/Wmv/Bacterial_Diversity.wmv.
+The fascinating motion of different types of bacteria can be watched on the film http://bio1151.nicerweb.com/med/Vid/Johnson4e/Wmv/Bacterial_Diversity.wmv.